How Much Should You Put Down on a House?

 mom and dad creating roof over daughter

 When it comes to buying a home, the term “down payment” refers to the initial amount of money paid toward the purchase price.
-This is the money you pay upfront and outright and is not a part of the mortgaged amount.
+A down payment is the money you pay upfront and outright and is not a part of the mortgaged amount.

-You may have heard that 20% is the ideal down payment amount, but that’s not always true.
+You may have heard that 20% is the ideal down payment amount, but the truth is, there’s no one-size-fits-all down payment amount.
+What you should pay upfront can vary depending on the home loan type or how long you intend to be in the home.
 In this article, we break down how down payments work and how much you should pay.

 How do down payments work?

-The purpose of a down payment is to show a mortgage lender that a borrower’s finances are dependable and that they’re committed to the purchase.
+The purpose of a down payment is to show a mortgage lender that a borrower’s finances are dependable and that the borrower is committed to the purchase.
 A down payment also reduces the amount the borrower must finance with a home loan.

 Typically, the money for a down payment is due at the signing of the loan (also called closing).
 If you’re taking out a mortgage with a bank where you have an account, the lender can transfer the funds.
-You can also use a cashier’s check, personal check or cash.
+You can also use a certified or cashier’s check.

 Minimum down payment on a house

-While 20% is frequently touted as the standard down payment amount, it’s a somewhat outdated metric.
+While 20% is frequently touted as the standard down payment amount, it’s a somewhat outdated metric — especially for first-time homebuyers.
 A 20% down payment is unlikely to be required by many lenders; in fact, several mortgage types have no down payment requirement and others are as low as 3%.

 While 20% is frequently touted as the standard down payment amount, it’s a somewhat outdated metric.”